GoogleCloudPlatform/django-demo-app-unicodex/docs/80-automation.md

 🤔 Didn't we already do this authentication step?

 We did, back in [the GCP setup section](10-setup-gcp.md); we authenticated to let `gcloud` act as "us".
 Us, in this case, is your login to the Google Cloud Console.
 There you get the Project Owner role, which is universal admin rights.
-We don't want Terraform to have that level of control.
-Instead the Editor role gives access to do most things, but not the ability to grant roles to others.
+There are some parts of this setup that require the same level of access as "us".

 ---